aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 #### Construct Packaging

 The Construct Hub is to be created as a reusable construct, including all necessary components of the application.
-The public instance of CDK Construct Hub will simply be an AWS-Managed instance of that, which feeds from packages published to the [npm registry](https://npmjs.com).
+The public instance of Construct Hub will simply be an AWS-Managed instance of that, which feeds from packages published to the [npm registry](https://npmjs.com).

 It will expose a simple API: a `ConstructHub` class will be the main entry point